-The Platinum development on 15 Queen St South, is an exciting project for the city, bringing in demand rental space to a prominent location in Hamilton’s downtown core, directly along the proposed LRT route.
+The Platinum development on 15 Queen St South, is an exciting project for the city, bringing in demand condominium space to a prominent location in Hamilton’s downtown core, directly along the proposed LRT route.
 The design focuses on details and programming with the intent to animate the street at grade, and proposes a quality design in terms of materials, articulation and detailing.
-Platinum Condos is a point tower with one level of below grade parking, a mixed use podium and 24 storeys of residential rental units.
+Platinum Condos is a point tower with one level of below grade parking, a mixed use podium and 24 storeys of residential units.

 The tower component is set back from the podium to help articulate the differences between the two elements.
 At Level 6 where the tower emerges from the podium, the floor is a mix of residential units and amenity – both have access to roof terraces, with a large south facing outdoor space to be shared by the building residents.